 Not all fixed-blade broadheads are created equal, and the aggressively designed tri-blade design on this one makes it efficient without sacrificing accuracy or overall performance.

-This broadhead is also very reasonably priced when compared with similar broadheads from other brands, and as long as your bow is well-tuned, you’ll see awesome flight accuracy with this broadhead.
+Overall the QAD Exodus Full Blade Broadhead is also very reasonably priced compared to similar broadheads from other brands.
+As long as your bow is well-tuned, you’ll see awesome flight accuracy with this broadhead.

 A note of caution: Make sure you check to see if the swept blades are legal in the states you will be hunting in!